metaesque/metaclaw/docs/ROADMAP.md

     **Action Required:** Reboot the K8 Plus, enter the BIOS (`Del` or `F2`), navigate to **Advanced -> AMD CBS -> NBIO Common Options -> GFX Configuration -> UMA Frame buffer Size**, and change it to `Auto` or `512MB`.
 This will free up RAM for Docker services, while the GPU continues to dynamically allocate inference memory via GTT.

 ## Phase 2: Distributed State & Observability (Upcoming)
+*   **[TODO] Refactor `power_kasa.py` as a Hardware Telemetry Collector:**
+    Expand the scope of the `workspace/src/projects/kasa/bin/power_kasa.py` script beyond legacy SQLite polling.
+Refactor it to gather comprehensive electrical, thermal, memory, compute, and mesh network metrics.
+Integrate this natively with the new `collector` service (Telegraf) via `inputs.exec`, pushing high-frequency data to the `tsdb` (VictoriaMetrics) for real-time visualization in `visualizer` (Grafana).
 *   **[TODO] All-in-One Platform Providers:**
     Address multi-service providers (such as SigNoz or OpenObserve) that span multiple service categories (`logger`, `tracer`, `visualizer`).
 Currently, MetaClaw treats every service as strictly orthogonal, which risks spinning up duplicate container stacks if the same provider is selected across multiple service roles.
 *   **[TODO] Cross-Service Provider Entanglements & Dependencies:**